-Business leader and social enterprise pioneer Carol Schwartz AM has launched a campaign to boost the number of women recognised through the Australia honours system.
+Women's Leadership Institute Australia and Our Community have partnered to publish a guide to help boost the number of women recognised through the Australia honours system.

-The campaign includes publication of a guide - Advancing Women: Women & the Order of Australia - designed to guide people through the process of nominating women for an award.
+Advancing Women: Women & the Order of Australia is designed to guide people through the process of nominating women for an award.

 Australian honours represent the things that we, as a community, believe to be deserving of recognition - believe, in fact, to be honourable.
 We honour people who deserve it.
 There's no reason why women should not make up half the honours lists.